-Chrome OS and Android convergece continues with a pretty new Chromebook feature
+Chrome OS and Android convergence continues with a pretty new Chromebook feature

 You can see it in the video below:

-The reveal comes form Google’s Chrome evangelist Francois Beaufort, who showed off the beta feature on his personal Google+ page (remember those?)
+The reveal comes from Google’s Chrome evangelist Francois Beaufort, who showed off the beta feature on his personal Google+ page (remember those?)

 It’ll probably be rolled into the main OS in 3-4 months, according to an Android Police report.